arista-eosplus/packer-veos/VMware/README.md

           - vEOS.json
           /source
               - vEOS.vmx
-              - vEOS-4.13.5F.vmdk
+              - vEOS.vmdk
               - Aboot-veos-2.0.8.iso
     ```
-3. The vEOS.json file contains unique configuration for three vEOS nodes - vEOS-1/2/3 as depicted above.
+3. The vEOS.json file contains unique configuration for four vEOS nodes - vEOS-1/2/3/4 as depicted above.
     * It requires a non-trivial amount of CPU/memory to turn up all three at the same time.
 If you're feeling daring, run:
         * ```packer build vEOS.json```
     * If you'd like to build the nodes one at a time, run: